 Description of Research

-The Lazar laboratory is studying the transcriptional and epigenomic regulation of metabolism.
+The Lazar laboratory is studying the transcriptional regulation of metabolism.
 We are particularly focused on the role played by nuclear receptors (NRs).
 In the absence of ligand, NRs bind to DNA and function as potent transcriptional repressors by recruiting corepressor complexes that include the chromatin modulating enzyme histone deacetylase 3 (HDAC3).
-We are studying the tissue-specific and physiological roles of the corepressor complexes using by combining genomic, genetic, proteomic, and bioinformatics, and metabolic phenotyping approaches.
-We are especially interested in the circadian NR Rev-erbα, which utilizes the corepressor complex to potently repress transcription.
-Rev-erbα is a key repressive component of the circadian clock that senses heme levels to coordinate metabolism and biological rhythms.
-We are also studying PPARγ, a nuclear receptor that is a master regulator of adipocyte (fat cell) differentiation.
-Ligands for PPARγ have potent antidiabetic activity, and thus PPARγ represents a key transcriptional link between obesity and diabetes.
-The molecular, cellular, and integrative biology of these factors are being studied in mouse and human cell lines as well as in mouse knockin and knockout models.
-We also have discovered resistin, a novel hormone and target of PPARγ that is made and secreted by fat cells in rodents and by macrophages in humans.
-We have demonstrated that resistin regulates insulin responsiveness, and are now using mice humanized for resistin to test the hypothesis that resistin links metabolism to inflammation in human metabolic diseases.
+We are studying the tissue-specific and physiological roles of the corepressor complexes using by combining genomic, genetic, proteomic, bioinformatic, and metabolic phenotyping approaches.
+We are especially interested in the circadian NR Rev-erb alpha, which utilizes the corepressor complex to potently repress transcription.
+Rev-erb alpha is a key repressive component of the circadian clock that coordinates metabolism and biological rhythms.
+We are also studying PPAR gamma, a nuclear receptor that is a master regulator of adipocyte (fat cell) differentiation.
+Ligands for PPAR gamma have potent antidiabetic activity, and thus PPAR gamma represents a key transcriptional link between obesity and diabetes.
+The molecular, cellular, and integrative biology of these factors are being studied in mice and humans.
+We also have discovered resistin, a novel hormone and target of PPAR gamma that is made by fat cells in rodents and by macrophages in humans, and are testing the hypothesis that resistin links metabolism to inflammation in human metabolic diseases.